lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and is monitoring the local network & Wireshark is monitoring the network & OK \\
     \hline
-    \textbf{2} & Press the Action button & [Wireshark]A request to fetch routes is sent from the car to the server & A post is sent but get is not visible & OK ? \\
+    \textbf{2} & Press the Action button & [Wireshark]A request to fetch routes is sent from the car to the server & The route is requested & OK \\
     \hline
     \textbf{3} & Look at the LEDs & The green LED is on & The green LED is turned on & OK \\
     \hline